How Do I Know if I'm an Alcoholic?

 But over the last year or so I’ve started noticing a shift.
 The hangovers are getting worse - sometimes I’m even blacking out now, I’m feeling more stressed at work so am drinking more at home in the evenings to unwind which is something I never really did before, my wife is starting to comment about my drinking and says I drink too much, I’m not nearly as productive as I used to be at work, and I think I may even be depressed.

 I don’t know if my general lethargy and sense of depression is alcohol related or if I’m having some kind of mid-life crisis, but I think my drinking may becoming a real problem.
-How do I know if I’m an alcoholic and what should I do?
+How do I know if I’m an alcoholic and what should

 It certainly sounds like you’ve been a consistent alcohol abuser for many years, which in itself can cause a lot of long-term damage and I’m sure is a cause of your depression because remember that alcohol is a depressant.
 Whether it’s the only cause, I can’t tell you, but it might be worth speaking to a psychologist or therapist about.